 High-Level Comments

 The value and effectiveness of the ICANN fellowship program is unclear.
 There does not seem to be any defined metrics or other forms of assessment that measure the effectiveness of the program in converting fellows into active participants in ICANN’s various policy making and community processes.
 Given its significant cost and unclear benefits, there is a need for the reassessment of this program.
 We swee real value in a fellowship program which brings active participants into GNSO working groups and other community policy making processes.
 However, contributing should mean more than sitting in the room of a session at an ICANN meeting, or asking a question and thanking ICANN for the travel support during the public forum.
 Contributing must mean taking active part in various intersessional processes between the meetings when most of the work is being done.
-The current scale of these programs does not look like a wise resource allocation.
+Given the ineffectiveness of these programs in bringing in active contributors, the current scale of these programs does not look like a wise resource allocation.

 As guiding principles, the GNSO Council believes that: